wacncontent/CustomizeTool/removeCommentOutput/articles/key-vault/key-vault-use-from-web-application.md

-## <a id="portalsettings"></a>Add App Settings in the Azure Portal (optional) ##
+## <a id="portalsettings"></a>Add App Settings in the Azure Management Portal (optional) ##
-If you have an Azure Web App you can now add the actual values for the AppSettings in the Azure Portal.
+If you have an Azure web site you can now add the actual values for the AppSettings in the Azure Management Portal.
 By doing this, the actual values will not be in the web.config but protected via the Portal where you have separate access control capabilities.
 These values will be substituted for the values that you entered in your web.config.
 Make sure that the names are the same.

-![Application Settings displayed in Azure Portal][1]
+![Application Settings displayed in Azure Management Portal][1]

 ## Authenticate with a Certificate instead of a Client Secret
 Another way to authenticate an Azure AD application is by using a Client ID and a Certificate instead of a Client ID and Client Secret.
-Following are the steps to use a Certificate in an Azure Web App:
+Following are the steps to use a Certificate in an Azure web site:

 1. Get or Create a Certificate
 2. Associate the Certificate with an Azure AD application
-3. Add code to your Web App to use the Certificate
+3. Add code to your web site to use the Certificate
-4. Add a Certificate to your Web App
+4. Add a Certificate to your web site

 **Get or Create a Certificate**